annmary25/Home-Loan-Status-Prediction/README.md

 - `CoapplicantIncome` - Monthly gross income of the Coapplicant
 - `LoanAmount` - Loan amount needed by the applicant
 - `Loan_Amount_Term` - Loan amount term required by the applicant (In months)
-- `Credit_History` - Indicates whether the applicant has good credit history or not
+- `Credit_History` - Credit history of the applicant
-- `Property_Area` - Whether the property area is Urban, Semi-urban or Rural
+- `Property_Area` - Property area type of the applicant
 #### Dependant variable:
 - `Loan_Status` - Indicates if the loan is approved or rejected